 The tried-and-true communication app channel for up-and-coming and established businesses, Slack allows users to communicate remotely with the same liveliness as being in-person, offering real-time chat and voice and video calling with as many sub-stacks as there are team members projects and interests (and yes, we’re talking about sharing pictures of cute cats).

 All the benefits of Office 365, plus a software rich communication tool that allows for chats, side-chats, and sub-chats ad infinitum.
 Once you communicate your goals and tasks, you don't have to leave the app—simply get to work using Microsoft's suite of spreadsheets, docs, slides and brainstorming tools.

 The teams that share the work do the work!
 Visual collaboration tools like digital whiteboards, prototyping tools, and virtual workspaces can help your team cross-pollinate ideas and riff off each other’s amazing ideas.

 For a feature-rich collaboration tool that makes work feel like play, check out Lucidspark.
 Lucidspark is an online whiteboard with digital sticky notes you can drag and drop, freehand drawing tools, and an infinite white board so you can brainstorm to your heart's content.
-Once you've got the ideas down you can transfer them into action by hosting strategy sessions, grouping and tagging team members via task tools, and creating collaborative, real-time documents and presentations.
+Once you've got the ideas down you can transfer them into action by sharing your board with your team using the Join ID feature.
+From there, you can host strategy sessions, group and tag team members via task tools, and create collaborative, real-time documents and presentations.

 Created by designers for designers, InVision offers the same benefits of other collaboration software—think ideation canvases and templates, user journey whiteboards, and communication software—with design-specific needs, allowing users to create brand moodboards, import product design sketches into prototyping tools, and solicit developer feedback in the design journey.